brettohland/ampersandsoftworks.com/content/posts/formatstyle-deep-dive.md

 ## Sensible Defaults

-At its most basic, to calling `.formatted()` with give you sensible default that uses your device's current locale and calendar to display the value.
+At its most basic, calling `.formatted()` will give you a sensible default that uses your device's current locale and calendar to display the value.

 ```Swift
 // Dates